This post may contain affiliate links.Please read our disclosure policy.

 Instructions

-• For the crust, melt the butter in a small saucepan.
-Add the crumbs and stir to coat them.
+• For the crust, melt 6 tablespoons unsalted butter in a small saucepan.
+Add 1 ½ cups graham cracker crumbs and stir until combined.

-• In the bowl of a stand mixer fitted with the paddle attachment beat mascarpone cheese at low-medium speed until smooth, about 1 minute.
+• In the bowl of a stand mixer fitted with the paddle attachment, beat 8 oz mascarpone cheese at low-medium speed until smooth, about 1 minute.

-• Add the sweetened condensed milk slowly and beat into mascarpone until smooth and well mixed.
+• Add 14 oz can sweetened condensed milk slowly and beat into the mascarpone until smooth and well mixed.

-• Add the heavy cream and mix until combined.
+• Add the ¾ cup heavy whipping cream and mix until combined.

-• Slowly add the lemon juice to the mixture while beating at low-medium speed.
-The mixture will start to thicken and gets creamy.
+• Slowly add ½ cup lemon juice to the mixture while beating at low-medium speed.
+The mixture will start to thicken and get creamy.
+Mix until thick, then stir in 1 tablespoon lemon zest.

 Video